je-marco/Portfolio_Project/README.md

 # PORTFOLIO PROJECTS
-This portfolio highlights my proficiency in a range of tools and skills such as Excel, Google Sheets, Python, Tableau, SQL, Data Analysis, Data Visualization, and Machine Learning
+This portfolio highlights my proficiency in a range of tools and skills, such as Excel, Google Sheets, Python, Tableau, SQL, Data Analysis, Data Visualization, and Machine Learning.

 ---
 ## GOOGLE SHEETS | DATA COLLECTION | DATA VISUALIZATION